Discord-Oxygen/Discord-ExpireBot/README.md

 (currently only works on one server so its disabled) https://discord.com/api/oauth2/authorize?client_id=786697105838309426&permissions=268438656&scope=bot

+## Contributing
+Consider giving this Repo a star if you like it and vote for the Bot at top.gg!!!
+Write issues and pulls!
+Test and Report!
+This helps the project.
+Also I don't mind donations ;)
+I need a (fake) Credit Card to confirm my Identity to reduce the hosting fees.
+It doesn't need to have money on it.
+If you have one or know where I can find one pls Contact me!!

 ## Selfhost
 (I'd recommend to use a Raspberry Pi)
 Set the environment Variables `discord_token` and `guild_id` or